 Primarily, there are some aspects that are of the upmost importance when considering purchasing a pair of goggles.
 Although this article will go on to list some of the latest and best ski goggles, these fundamentals aide buyers when deciding which is right for them.

 Cost is by far the biggest obstacle when it comes to purchasing goggles.
-You must set a budget and stick to it, otherwise wisecracking salespeople will have you walking out of the shop with a $400 pair of beauties that you may only use once.
+You must set a budget and stick to it, otherwise, wisecracking salespeople will have you walking out of the shop with a $400 pair of beauties that you may only use once.

 Which leads us perfectly on to the second tip:only buy goggles that meet your needs.
 There are very few people who will need six pairs of lenses, two frames and a strap or two.
-The average skier may only use their goggles for one week a year and will not need the best kit, however be forewarned, in the ski world you get what you pay for and low prices lead to inferior products.
+The average skier may only use their goggles for one week a year and will not need the best kit, however, be forewarned, in the ski world you get what you pay for and low prices lead to inferior products.
 It is wholly your decision as to what kind of balance you strike between the two.

 The ones that fit YOU

-Basic demands must include proper fitting, comfortable goggles and safe lenses.
-If you buy a pair of goggles without trying many pairs for comparison, you may leave the shop with an unsatisfactory pair that do not fit your face and leave you with panda eyes at the end of the day.
+Basic demands must include proper fitting, comfortable goggles, and safe lenses.
+If you buy a pair of goggles without trying many pairs for comparison, you may leave the shop with an unsatisfactory pair that does not fit your face and leave you with panda eyes at the end of the day.
 Safe lenses are a must!
 Why wear goggles if they do not protect your eyes from the sun?
 Ask the salesperson the UV protection they provide and what this means.

 Very important – Lenses